compbiozurich/UZH-BIO392/course-results/2023/Ann-Léonie Beck/task_exploring_genome_resources.md

 # ClinGen
-"ClinGen is a National Institutes of Health (NIH)-funded resource dedicated to building a central resource that defines the clinical relevance of genes and variants for use in precision medicine and research." defines the clinical relevance of genes and variants
+- funded by National Institutes of Health (NIH)
+- defines clinical relevance of genes and variations
+- used for precision medicine and research

 (https://clinicalgenome.org/)